-Under the TPG Scheme Implementation Deed, HTAL and its wholly-owned subsidiary, H3GAH and Vodafone Group Plc and its relevant subsidiaries entered into an escrow deed under which, subject to certain exceptions, they must not dispose, directly or indirectly, of any of their TPG shares for a period of 24 months following merger implementation.
-Furthermore, the VHAH shareholders' agreement entered into between HTAL, Vodafone Group Plc, VHAH and others (the "VHAH Shareholders Agreement") dated 24 June 2020: (i) places restrictions on direct and indirect transfers of shares in VHAH for a period of 2 years from the merger implementation, and (ii) places restrictions on VHAH from selling its shares in TPG for a period of 2 years from merger implementation and also provides that, at on expiry of 3 years from the merger implementation, either VHAH shareholder group may require VHAH to sell no more than 10% of VHAH's TPG shares in any 9-month period subject to the other shareholder group having a right of first offer to purchase the shares prior to them being sold to a third party.
+Under the TPG Scheme Implementation Deed, HTAL and its wholly-owned subsidiary, H3GAH and VGP and its relevant subsidiaries entered into an escrow deed under which, subject to certain exceptions, they must not dispose of, directly or indirectly, any of their TPG shares for a period of 24 months following merger implementation.
+Furthermore, the VHAH shareholders' agreement entered into between HTAL, VGP, VHAH and others dated 24 June 2020: (i) places restrictions on direct and indirect transfers of shares in VHAH for a period of 2 years from the merger implementation, and (ii) places restrictions on VHAH from selling its shares in TPG for a period of 2 years from merger implementation and also provides that, on expiry of 3 years from the merger implementation, either VHAH shareholder group may require VHAH to sell no more than 10% of VHAH's TPG shares in any 9-month period subject to the other shareholder group having a right of first offer to purchase the shares prior to them being sold to a third party.

-On 14 July 2020, upon completion of all merger implementation and debt restructuring activities, HTAL's 25.05% ownership interests in TPG comprises 11.14% interests directly held by H3GAH, and an attributed 13.91% interests indirectly held by H3GAH through Vodafone Hutchison (Australia) Holdings Limited ("VHAH"), a company domiciled in the United Kingdom in which H3GAH has a 50% shareholding and which H3GAH jointly controls with Vodafone Europe B.V.
-HTAL's 50% interests in VHAH has been accounted for in the consolidated financial reports using the equity method.
+On 14 July 2020, upon completion of all merger implementation and debt restructuring activities, HTAL's 25.05% ownership interests in TPG comprises 11.14% interest directly held by H3GAH, and an attributed 13.91% interest indirectly held by H3GAH through VHAH, a company domiciled in the United Kingdom in which H3GAH has a 50% shareholding and which H3GAH jointly controls with Vodafone Europe B.V.
+HTAL's 50% interests in VHAH, including its 50% share of VHAH's bank debt, has been accounted for in the consolidated financial reports using the equity method.
+VHF was placed in member's voluntary liquidation on 30 March 2021 and formally deregistered on 12 December 2021.